Air India Flight 171: FAA response

+Boeing response

 Boeing CEO Kelly Ortberg cancelled his plans to attend the Paris Air Show and offered his condolences to the victims.
 Ortberg also said he would send a team of experts to aid the investigators at the crash site.
 The company's share price sank almost 9% in pre-market trading following the crash, and reached a post-crash low in regular trading on 12 June before rising over 13% in just over a month by 14 July.
-Analysts noted that the stock rose 1.6% that day—the first trading day since the AAIB released its preliminary report on 12 July—attributing the rise to the AAIB and FAA concluding that it was unlikely a flaw in the fuel switch design had caused the crash, and also had not issued any airworthiness directives to manufacturers or operators of 787 aircraft.
+Analysts noted that the stock rose 1.6% that day—the first trading day since the AAIB released its preliminary report on 12 July—attributing the rise to the FAA indicating that it was unlikely an issue in the fuel switch design had caused the crash, with no airworthiness directives to manufacturers or operators of 787 aircraft being issued.

+Boeing also privately issued a Multi-Operator-Message to the airlines, stating it was not recommending any action based on the AAIB Preliminary Report.